16 THINGS YOU DIDN'T KNOW ABOUT SENTOSA

 The old Sentosa Monorail was launched on 23 February 1982.
 Due to developments on the island and capacity requirements, it ceased operations on 16 March 2005 to make way for the more efficient Sentosa Express.

-The Sentosa Express began operations on 15 January 2007, and serves four stops – three on Sentosa Island (Beach, Imbiah and Waterfront stations), and one at Vivocity (Sentosa station).
+The Sentosa Express began operations on 15 January 2007, and serves four stops – three on Sentosa Island (Beach, Imbiah and Resorts World station), and one at Vivocity (Sentosa station).
 Currently, seven trains are in operation – green, orange, blue, purple, pink, red and yellow.

 You can have fun in Sentosa for free!